swaptacular/swpt_accounts/protocol.rst

    ``"OK"``.

 total_locked_amount : int64
-   The total sum secured (locked) for prepared transfers on the account, after this transfer has been finalized.
+   SHOULD contain the total sum secured (locked) for prepared transfers on the account, after this transfer has been finalized.
 This MUST be a non-negative number.

 prepared_at : date-time
    The moment at which the transfer was prepared.